Charisma University by Charlie Houpert, is a social skills course aiming to teach the art of charisma.

 Jennifer: (shows “vulnerability”)

-Interviewer: You’re not worried about peaking too soon (<—- power move!)
+Interviewer: You’re not worried about peaking too soon <—- power move!

-(with obviously annoyed tonality) God…
+(with annoyed tonality) God… <— Shames the interviewer

-Jennifer was being a great social strategist by being vulnerable at the right time -and also very effective when needing to defend herself-.
+Jennifer wasn’t just being vulnerable.
+She was a great social strategist by being vulnerable at the right time.

 Also read: vulnerability is NOT power.